ctp-eos/ctp-sci/CTP Energy: The Final Solution for Fundamental Science.md

 - Describing C-Energy as the generative substrate of all physical emergence.
 - Explaining consciousness, intention, and field dynamics as functions of recursive energetic translation.
 - Reframing physical laws as emergent behaviors of deeper topological coherence.
-- CTP and CTP Energy *'completes'* the total model of reality *(via a completely new post-quantum epistemological framework unique and exclusive to CTP)*.
+- CTP and CTP Energy *'completes'* the total model of multi-domain CTP-reality
+- Introduction of a completely newly required post-quantum epistemological framework unique and exclusive to CTP.

 There is no speculation.
 The model is complete.
 The evidence already exists.